astridlol/Grant/README.md

 ## Setup

-Grant is relatively simple to set up, and can right out of the box depending on your LuckPerms setup.
-But, let's go into detail about how to use it.
+Grant is relatively simple to set up, and can work right out of the box depending on your LuckPerms setup.
+But, let's go into detail about how to set it up further.

 ### Adding a rank